Debt Consolidation Care

 Grace period

-A specific time period which allows a debtor to dispose off their credits in full without facing any legal action from a creditor.
+A specific time period that allows a debtor to make their payments after the due date without facing any legal action by a creditor.

 Guarantor

-A person who is responsible for paying the bill in case the other person defaults.
+A person who is responsible for paying the bill if the other person defaults.

 H